 Referring to the relevant EMIR-implementation legislative initiative on the ground of the UK law, the above-mentioned analysis highlighted that it would appear that transfers of assets and positions belonging to a non-UK DCM would not be protected if the insolvency law of the clearing member's jurisdiction of incorporation or establishment did not provide an equivalent to the UK law level of protection from the applicable insolvency law.

-The method for introducing the comprehensive and complementary legislative EMIR insolvency solutions at the level of each Member State (taken separately) appears burdensome, thus in the joint opinion of the above organistations requirement imposed at EU level on member states to protect the porting of assets and positions (both at the CCP level and the level of the clearing member) from the effects of member state insolvency law should be considered.
+The method for introducing the comprehensive and complementary legislative EMIR insolvency solutions at the level of each Member State (taken separately) appears burdensome, thus in the joint opinion of the above organistations the optimum choice is the requirement imposed at the EU level on member states to protect the porting of assets and positions (both at the CCP level and the level of the clearing member) from the effects of member state insolvency law.